nndkef/HypnotizeHUD-KoreanPatch/README.md

 # HypnotizeHUD-KoreanPatch

-How to download
+How to download?

-click on the code
+Click on the code

 Click the download zip

-success
+Success